AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/smart-campaign-checklist.md

 ## Get Rid of Smart List Errors {#get-rid-of-smart-list-errors}

-   In your smart campaign, click on **Smart List**.
+   In your smart campaign, click on **[!UICONTROL Smart List]**.
 Get rid of any red squiggly lines that you see by fixing the errors.

    ![](assets/image2014-9-22-16-3a9-3a13.png)